We all know the feeling of missing someone close to us, whether that’s a partner, friend, or family member.

 She needs a hug, but time separates them “holding you again could only do me good, oh how I wish I could but you’re so far away”

-It was a favorite of Amy Winehouse’s, and played at her funeral in 2011.
+It was a favorite of Amy Winehouse and was played at her funeral in 2011.

 “Ain’t No Sunshine” by Bill Withers